-The power system of a small diesel engine charging batteries with an instant switching system to include for solar / wind or indeed mains support where available was developed with Fischer Panda.
-AC and heating to manage -30 to + 60 ambient temperatures are coped with.
+The power system of a small diesel engine charging batteries with an instant switching system to include solar/wind, or, indeed, mains support, where available, was developed with Fischer Panda.
+To cope with ambient temperatures ranging from -30 to + 60, it includes air conditioning and heating.

-Having designed the main unit a system of linking units was developed Welfare units Toilet / sleeping was then developed
+Having designed the main unit, a system of linking units was developed.
+Welfare units including toilet/sleeping modules were then developed too.

-A typical use would be the entrance to a high value site (Port –Airport – Power Station) as well as at border control / crossing points.
+A typical use would be the entrance to a high value site, such as a port, airport, power station, as well as at border control/crossing points.